Edujugon/laravel-google-ads/API-Documentation.md

 #### service

-`service` method sets and gets the google service.
+`service` method sets a google service and gets an instance of Edujugon\GoogleAds\Services\Service.

 Parameter: